igor-alexandrov/wiselinks/README.md

 ### page:loading (url, target, render = 'template')

-Event is triggered before the `XMLHttpRequest` is initialized and performed.
+Event is triggered before the `XMLHttpRequest` is initialised and performed.
 * *url* - URL of the request that will be performed;

 * *target* – element of the page where result of the request will be loaded into;